 |$37,001-$80,000||30%||$4,650 plus 30 cents for each dollar over $37,000|

 |$80,001-$180,000||37%||$17,550 plus 37 cents for each dollar over $80,000|

 |$180,001 and above||45%||$54,550 plus 45 cents for each dollar over $180,000|

-Note: For the 2011/2012 year only, if your taxable income is more than $50,000 then your income will also be subject to a flood levy.
+Note: For the 2011/2012 year only, if your taxable income was more than $50,000 then your income is also subject to a flood levy.
 The flood levy is set out in the table below.